HpropHeap Predicates

 It is useful to minimize the number of combinators, both for elegance and to

-reduce the proof effort.
-We cannot do without hexists, thus there remains
+reduce proof effort.
+We cannot do without hexists, thus there remains a

-a choice between considering either hpure or hempty as primitive, and
+choice between considering either hpure or hempty as primitive, and the

-the other one as derived.
-The predicate hempty is simpler and appears as
+other one as derived.
+The predicate hempty is simpler and appears as more

-more fundamental.
-Hence, in the subsequent chapters (and in the CFML tool),
+fundamental.
+Hence, in the subsequent chapters, we define hpure in terms

 Definition hpure (P:Prop) : hprop :=